The Beneficial Effects of Kava

 We hope this overview of kava root effects and the best kava uses will convince you that in today’s fast-paced, hectic world, it is worth adding kava to your go-to list of natural supplements to improve your health and wellbeing.

 Why do you drink kava?
 Let us know in the comments below.

 Note: any potential side effects of kava are generally mild and rare.
 Learn more

 The information above has not been evaluated by the Federal Drug Administration agency.
 The information on this page and our products are not intended to diagnose, treat, cure, or prevent any disease.
 Before starting a dietary supplement, it’s always wise to check with a medical doctor.
-It is especially important for people who are: pregnant or breast feeding, chronically ill, elderly, under 18, taking prescription or over-the-counter medicines.
+It is especially important for people who are: pregnant or breastfeeding, chronically ill, elderly, under 18, taking prescription or over-the-counter medicines.
 None of the information is intended to be an enticement to purchase and may not be construed as medical advice or instruction.
 Herbal products contain phytochemicals that are not ordinarily found in typical food sources and may produce physiologic effects.
-Indiscriminant use of any herbal product is not recommended except under the direction of a trained health care professional.
-In addition there may be drug interactions that may produce reactions or interfere with the efficacy of prescription medication.
+Indiscriminate use of any herbal product is not recommended except under the direction of trained health care professionals.
+In addition, there may be drug interactions that may produce reactions or interfere with the efficacy of prescription medication.